Last Updated: May 21, 2026

 • Records must be scanned at a minimum of 300 dpi (dots per inch).

-• It is recommended that scanned records be saved as PDF files.
-If records are scanned using a mobile device, JPEGs are an acceptable format.
+• Scanned records should be saved as PDF files whenever possible.
+When scanning records using a mobile device, JPEG is an acceptable format.

 Quality Control

-• Each scanned document must be visually inspected to ensure that the image is complete, clear, and easily read.
+• Each scanned record must be visually inspected to ensure the image is complete, clear, and legible.

-• Scanned records should be compared to the original paper document to ensure accuracy.
+• Scanned records should be compared to the original paper document to verify image quality and accuracy.

-• The length of the resulting PDF must be compared to the number pages of scanned records to ensure that every document was scanned.
-In the same way, if using a mobile device to scan records, the resulting scans must be compared with the records to ensure every document was captured.
+• The length of the resulting PDF must be compared to the number of scanned pages to ensure all documents were properly captured.
+Similarly, when using a mobile device to scan records, the resulting images must be reviewed against their originals to confirm completeness.

 Image Enhancement

-At times, there may be a problem with the final scanned image that makes it difficult to read and less than usable.
-If the scanned document is to replace the original paper record these common problems must be corrected.
-If the condition of the original paper record precludes a good quality scanned image from being produced, the paper copy of the record will have to be maintained.
+At times, scanned records may be difficult to read or unusable.
+If a scanned document is replacing the original paper record, these common problems must be corrected.
+If the condition of the original record prevents a good quality scan, the original paper copy must be retained.

 OCR Text in Adobe Acrobat: